remla25-team17/operation/README.md

 We integrated Istio into the cluster by configuring its ingress gateway as a LoadBalancer service.

 ## [⚙️ Kubernetes Orchestration](#️-k8s-orchestration)
+> Note: this section explains how to deploy the native K8s resources in the Vagrant cluster that we have previously set up with `kubectl` .
+Instead, for deploying the resources easily, please follow the [Helm](#-helm) deployment.

 To set up our deployment with Kubernetes, the following components are introduced:
 - `Deployment` which manages the pods and keeps them running.
 It also handles scaling, restarts and updates.